davidbannon/TomboyTools/readme.md

 TomboyTools
 ===========

-TomboyTools

 This is a small FPC/Lazarus project that provides some tools to help manage a Tomboy/tomboy-ng note collection.
 Things like importing and exporting, perhaps in in bulk.
-Exporting as plain text, Markdown and HTML.
+Exporting as plain text, Markdown, Man Page and HTML (following links).